What is the Homebound Ministry?

-BeFriender Ministers establish caring relationships with individuals in times of special need by visiting them and supporting them with prayer and the Eucharist.
-They bring emotional support and God’s compassion to those who are sick, frail, in grief, or homebound.
-BeFrienders participate in monthly education, prayer, and reflection on their ministry.
+Homebound ministers establish caring relationships with individuals in times of special need by visiting them and supporting them with prayer and the Eucharist.
+They bring emotional support and God’s compassion to those who are sick, frail, or in grief.
+Homebound ministers participate in monthly education, prayer, and reflection.
 We welcome anyone wanting to join us.

 - Homebound elderly

 - Homebound sick, not elderly

 - Bereaved persons (who have experienced the death of a loved one)

 - Hospital follow-up (with those who have been sick)

 - People who are new to the community

 Grief takes many forms, but we all experience the profound feeling of loss at one time or another.
 Homebound ministers from our parish spend time with widowed persons and with those who are seriously ill, sharing themselves and generally being a support during this time of transition.